MadhurNandgaye/GithubRepoRef/README.md

 In summary, the `ListComponent` manages a list of items fetched asynchronously.
 It allows users to search, filter, and sort the items.
 Additionally, users can view a deep-copied version of the data and toggle the visibility of items belonging to Category A.

-This tree illustrates how the various functions and states are interconnected within the `ListComponent`.
-Functions and states at the top-level are used or accessed by the ones nested below them.

-Sure, let's break down the provided `ListComponent` step by step, explaining the logic behind each piece of code:
+Break down of provided `ListComponent` step by step, explaining the logic behind each piece of code:

 ### 1. Import Statements: